apache/dolphinscheduler/dolphinscheduler-python/pydolphinscheduler/docs/source/tutorial.rst

 **the only required argument** for object process definition.
-Beside that we also declare three arguments named `schedule`, `start_time` which setting workflow schedule interval and schedule start_time, and argument `tenant` which changing workflow's task running user in the worker, :ref:`section tenant <concepts>` in *PyDolphinScheduler* :ref:`concepts` page have more detail information.
+Beside that we also declare three arguments named `schedule`, `start_time` which setting workflow schedule interval and schedule start_time, and argument `tenant` which changing workflow's task running user in the worker, :ref:`section tenant <concept:tenant>` in *PyDolphinScheduler* :doc:`concept` page have more detail information.

 .. literalinclude:: ../../examples/tutorial.py
    :start-after: [start workflow_declare]
    :end-before: [end workflow_declare]

-We could find more detail about process definition in :ref:`concept about process definition <process definition>` if you interested in it.
+We could find more detail about process definition in :ref:`concept about process definition <concept:process definition>` if you interested in it.
 For all arguments of object process definition, you could find in the :class:`pydolphinscheduler.core.process_definition` api documentation.